Where the stimulus bill stands in Congress, and what comes next - KTVZ

 Reading list

-A full breakdown of what’s in the most recent bill proposed in the House is here.
+A full breakdown of what’s in the bill passed in the House is here.

-Everything you need to know about the status of the $1,400 stimulus checks is here.
+A guide to what you can expect to get from the current version of the bill is here.

-A guide to the complicated procedure Democrats will have to use to push this through the Senate, which is split 50-50, is here.
+Everything you need to know about the complicated procedure Democrats will have to use to push this through the Senate, which is split 50-50, is here.

 Is there a deadline for this thing to pass?

-Note: This story has been updated to reflect the latest developments.